simonw/til/llms/o4-mini-deep-research.md

 ![Screenshot of the site.
 It lists details of an orchestrion at the Brentford Musical Museum in London.](https://static.simonwillison.net/static/2025/orchestrions-around-the-world.jpg)

+I'm using a secret URL Gist served through `gistpreview.github.io` here to reduce the chance of this unverified slop content getting indexed by crawlers and making it out into the wider world.

 #### How well did it do?

 It found me 19 orchestrions across 7 venues in 7 different countries.